 A tent gives you a sense of sanctuary that a hammock under an open tarp does not.
 That sanctuary may be illusory–the tent material is so thin and diaphanous, barely able to keep out the rain much less anything more sinister–yet I get

 One last look outside as the sun fell, turning the grasses golden.
 The air was nippy.

 The next morning, frost was on the grass.
 I’d suspected that in recent nights there’d been frosts, but this was my first sight of one.
 I packed up, again without breakfast, and got back on Succotash.
-The early morning sky was clotted with clouds–usually the early morning is clear and the clouds come as the day warmed.
+The early morning sky was clotted with clouds–

 I cowered under the interpretive sign in the campground, had a good overhang, and waited.
 When it quit raining, more clouds came over and rained more rain fell.
 I gave up and pitched the tent and took a nap while the sky did its thing.

 Late that afternoon, another biker came in.
 Dave, young, handsome, a financial headhunter from London, with brand new, top of the line (carbon bike, B. O. B. (trailer) with heavy duty suspension, new tent, tights, the works); he was headed all the way.
 He planned to be off the Trail by October third, and,

 Dave had been pummeled by both wind and rain and a passing RV had told us the weather report was for more of the same tomorrow.
 We agreed to be up and on the road early the next morning to beat the weather, which tended to come in the afternoon.
 I was up at 5 am, the eastern sky still black, no hint of the coming sun.
 The stars were brilliant, a sky rarely seen in Juneau.
 It was frosty, but I ate and was on the road just as it was dusky enough to see the rocks and mud puddles.
 There was no life in Dave’s tent as I passed it and I never saw him again.